Juvaria Khan

 2Tell us about a moment that helped inspire your idea.

-Growing up as a Muslim woman of color post-9/11 made me appreciate the importance of representation in the legal field.
-While that led me to law school, I was years into my career before I first realized appellate work existed as an area of legal practice.
+My experiences growing up made me appreciate the importance of representation in the legal field and led me to law school.
+But I was years into my career before I first realized appellate work existed as an area of legal practice.
 I was struck by the fact that my law school never informed me about this career path, especially because I immediately enjoyed appellate cases and the enormous impact they have on issues I cared about.
 I was also dumbfounded by the complete lack of diversity, particularly racial diversity, amongst appellate lawyers and judges.
 Appellate rulings often disproportionately impact communities of color, and I saw over and over how this lack of representation has a very real impact on the laws our highest courts shape.
 I founded TAP because I believe our highest courts are strongest when they reflect our communities.

 3What is the biggest challenge you face right now?

-Our biggest challenge right now is the “colorblind” climate in which we are operating and that is currently bolstered by the Supreme Court.
+Our biggest challenge right now is the “colorblind” climate in which we are operating.
 Our students do not have the privilege of pretending the world is colorblind.
-The post-affirmative action landscape created by the SFFA v.
-Harvard ruling has created even more barriers for our students as they try to enter the elite, insular space of appellate practice.
-This decision has also encouraged litigation against organizations supporting race-conscious efforts, creating a chilling effect for anyone advocating for a more representative and equitable system.
+The post-affirmative action landscape and anti-”DEI” landscape has created even more barriers for our students as they try to enter the elite, insular space of appellate practice.
+These obstacles include litigation against organizations supporting race-conscious efforts, creating a chilling effect for anyone advocating for a more representative and equitable system.

 4What other leaders have informed your work?